U.S. Coast Guard Station Honolulu reserve boat crew underway off Maui

-Petty Officer 2nd Class Marian Tyler, a U.S. Coast Guard Reserve machinery technician at U.S. Coast Guard Station Honolulu, prepares to get underway aboard a U.S. Coast Guard Station Maui 45-foot Response Boat-Medium on Maui, Hawaii, Aug.
+Petty Officer 2nd Class Joshua Chase, a U.S. Coast Guard Reserve boatswain’s mate, prepares to moor up at U.S. Coast Guard Station Maui, Aug.
 24, 2023.
-Tyler was on Maui assisting with the response to the western Maui wildfires.
-(U.S. Coast Guard photo by Petty Officer 1st Class Matthew West/released)
+Chase was a member of a U.S. Coast Guard Station Honolulu boat crew sent to Maui to assist with the ongoing response to the Western Maui Wildfire.
+(U.S. Coast Guard photo by Petty Officer 1st Class Matthew West/Released)

 |Date Taken: